Codex

 <body <?php body_class(); ?>>

-The actual HTML output might resemble something like this (the About page from a default WordPress installation):
+The actual HTML output might resemble something like this (the About the Tests page from the Theme Unit Test):

 In the WordPress Theme stylesheet, add the appropriate styles, such as: